bibi21000/RasPy/README.md

    sudo make develop

-Otherwise install it normaly
+Otherwise install it normaly ... but not now ;) :

    sudo make install

 And be patient ... installation need to compile zmq ...
-It takes a while
+It takes a while ...

 Run the tests
 =============

+Check that the SLEEP constant in tests/common.py ist set to 1.0 or 1.5

+   vim tests/common.py

 You can now check that everything is fine running the tests :